uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 ### Description

 This module is intended to create Cloud-only user accounts in Azure AD with 'user_type' **Member*.
 The module manages user accounts and admin accounts and scopes all attributes available in the provider.
 It is designed to handle multiple users or even all users using for_each loop in the root module.

-**Please note that the module and its settings/results are build and optimized for Uplink Systems' internal requirements and conventions (e.g. users use the company's custom domain as UPN suffix whereas admins use the initial domain)!
-These settings have to be customized to your own needs.**

-For an example how to use this module please navigate to: https://github.com/uplink-systems/Terraform-Modules/tree/main/examples/azuread/user

 ### Requirements